The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Symptoms

-Mortality due to histiocytic ulcerative colitis low.
+Mortality in histiocytic ulcerative colitis not tall.

 Treatment